ZDoom/ZDRay/README.md

 	// Customizable sampling distance for floors and ceilings. lm_sampledist_floor = &lt;int&gt; (default: 0)
 	lm_sampledist_ceiling = &lt;int&gt; (default: 0)

+	// Update the lightmap for the sector every frame when visible in the game.
+Note that this is expensive to do, but it allows moving lights. lm_dynamic = &lt;bool&gt; (default: false)
 }
 </pre>